ELI-Data-Mining-Group/PELIC-dataset/README.md

 ```

 Because of this mismatch, we felt it necessary to provide a secondary token count that more closely reflects the common expectations.
-One popular, robust and lexicon-agnostic method for tokenization is based on regular expressions.
+One popular, robust and lexicon-agnostic method for tokenization is based on Regular Expression (RE).
 `r"[A-Za-z_]+"` matches any stretch of alphabetic characters with `_` allowed inside (so that place-holder tokens such as `ANON_EMAIL` are matched as a whole).
-As a result, the word counts of texts using Regular Expression (RE) based tokenization are smaller and reflect more closely how words are counted in the field of applied linguistics; in NLP, removal of punctuation marks is a common and important preprocessing step (Etaiwi & Naymat, 2017).
+As a result, the word counts of texts using RE-based tokenization are smaller and reflect more closely how words are counted in the field of applied linguistics; in NLP, removal of punctuation marks is a common and important preprocessing step (Etaiwi & Naymat, 2017).

 The example above showcases the tokenization of a short text using these two different methods.
 As we can see, there is a significant difference in the length of the sentence depending on whether the comma and period are considered to be tokens or not.
 However, NLTK-based tokenization is adopted for all other purposes as it allows for other NLTK-based processing, e.g. part-of-speech tagging and lemmatization.